nodejs/node/doc/api/fs.md

 ```

 Please note that `atime`, `mtime`, `birthtime`, and `ctime` are
-instances of [`Date`][MDN-Date] object and to compare the values of
+instances of [`Date`][MDN-Date] object and appropriate methods should be used
-these objects you should use appropriate methods.
-For most general
+to compare the values of these objects.
+For most general uses
-uses [`getTime()`][MDN-Date-getTime] will return the number of
+[`getTime()`][MDN-Date-getTime] will return the number of milliseconds elapsed
-milliseconds elapsed since _1 January 1970 00:00:00 UTC_ and this
-integer should be sufficient for any comparison, however there are
+since _1 January 1970 00:00:00 UTC_ and this integer should be sufficient for
-additional methods which can be used for displaying fuzzy information.
+any comparison, however there are additional methods which can be used for
-More details can be found in the [MDN JavaScript Reference][MDN-Date]
+displaying fuzzy information.
+More details can be found in the
-page.
+[MDN JavaScript Reference][MDN-Date] page.

 ### Stat Time Values